cdjq/DFRobot_RP2040_SCI/python/raspberrypi/README.md

   def get_sku(self, inf):
     '''!
-      @brief Get the SKU of all sensors connected to the designated one or more ports.
+      @brief Get the SKUs of all sensors connected to the designated one or more ports.
 Separate SKUs using ","
       @param inf Designate one or more ports
-      @n     ePort1                                    Designate port1, get SKUs of all sensors connected to port1
+      @n     ePort1                                    Select port1, get SKUs of all sensors connected to port1
-      @n     ePort2                                    Designate port2, get SKUs of all sensors connected to port2
+      @n     ePort2                                    Select port2, get SKUs of all sensors connected to port2
-      @n     ePort3                                    Designate port3, get SKUs of all sensors connected to port3
+      @n     ePort3                                    Select port3, get SKUs of all sensors connected to port3
-      @n     eALL  or  (ePort1 | ePort2 | ePort3)      Designate port1, port2 and port3, get SKUs of all sensors
+      @n     eALL  or  (ePort1 | ePort2 | ePort3)      Select port1, port2 and port3, get SKUs of all sensors connected to all ports
-      @return The SKU of all sensors connected to the designated one or more ports of the SCI Acquisition Module
+      @return The SKUs of all sensors connected to the designated one or more ports of the SCI Acquisition Module
       @n For example:  SEN0161,SEN0334
     '''